 5) Won the Rogers cup defeating four top ten players

-Bencic had an amazing run at the 2014 U.S.open.
-She defeated world number 7, Angelique Kerber in the third round and former world number 1, Jelena Jankovic in the fourth.
-This made her the youngest quarter-finalist at the U.S. open since Martina Hingis in 1997.
+Bencic had an amazing run at the 2014 U.S. Open.
+She defeated World Number seven, Angelique Kerber in the third round and former World Number one, Jelena Jankovic in the fourth.
+This made her the youngest quarter-finalist at the U.S. Open since Martina Hingis in 1997.

 Bencic has a positive head to head against some of the best tennis players.